ag999git/python-book-2026/chapter-1-Python-Basics-I/Chapter-1-Jupyter-NB-basics.md

 ##### 1.9.2 UI of screen 1

+XYZ

 `.venv`

-•  This is a virtual environment you created inside your project folder named .venv.
+  -  This is a virtual environment you created inside your project folder named .venv.

-•  Jupyter detects it and shows it as a kernel.
+  -  Jupyter detects it and shows it as a kernel.

-•  If you select it, notebook cells will run using the Python interpreter inside .venv.
+  -  If you select it, notebook cells will run using the Python interpreter inside .venv.

 Useful when you want isolated packages for one project.

 `Java`

-•  This means you have a Java kernel installed (e.g., via IJava).
+  -  This means you have a Java kernel installed (e.g., via IJava).

-•  You can write and run Java code inside a notebook.
+  -  You can write and run Java code inside a notebook.

 Example cell:
 ```java